tokyoking/ctf/writeup/2024/UTCCTF/README.md

 ![offset](https://github.com/user-attachments/assets/404f31ac-5ba3-4dce-91e8-324f298e918a)

-We have our input at `0x7ffd41c76378` and the canary is at `0x7ffd41c763c0` and most of the time the stack will look something like *canary* + *rbp* + *saved rip* so the saved rip at 16 bytes after the canary.
+We have our input at `0x7ffd41c76378` and the canary is at `0x7ffd41c763c0`.
+Most of the time the stack will look something like *canary* + *rbp* + *saved rip*.
+So the saved rip is at 16 bytes after the canary.
 Which you can confirm it with `info frame`.
 Good, now we need to calculate the offset from saved rip to start of our input.
 In gdb `p/d  0x7ffd41c763d0 - 0x7ffd41c76378` will show the offset in **decimal**.

 ![offsetcalculate](https://github.com/user-attachments/assets/2988652c-e5af-4772-b864-96bd66575233)